Translate

 GRACE VISITS: NATALIE BARKLEY BROWN JONES 2/28/17

-I am privileged to have had the opportunity to visit with artist and Arts Administrator Natalie Barkley Brown Jones and write about her artwork for Women's Voices For Change.
+I am privileged to have had the opportunity to visit with artist and Arts Administrator Natalie Barkley Brown Jones.

 Natalie Barkley Jones looking at her drawing